|| POST ABORTION TRAUMA HEALING SERVICE

 Carolina, founder and former co-ordinator of P.A.T.H.S.
 (Post Abortion Trauma Healing Service), is a trained nurse, and an experienced counsellor, supervisor, spiritual director.

-NORTH ISLAND SEMINAR
+NORTH ISLAND SEMINARS

 If you are interested in offering this seminar to your local counsellors, doctors, nurses, social workers, pastors and community workers please contact us for more information at email@example.com